KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Flights by khassel](https://gitlab.com/khassel/MMM-Flights)

+1. `Recommendation: .gitlab-ci.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-Flights.js`: It looks like a package is loaded via CDN.
+2. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-Flights.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FlightsAbove by E3V3A](https://github.com/E3V3A/MMM-FlightsAbove)

 1. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FlightTracker by tbouron](https://github.com/tbouron/MMM-FlightTracker)